Chantal David

-Chantal David (born 1964) is a French Canadian mathematician who works as a professor of mathematics at Concordia University.
+Chantal David (born 1964) is a Canadian mathematician who works as a professor of mathematics at Concordia University.
 Her interests include analytic number theory, arithmetic statistics, and random matrix theory, and she has shown interest in elliptic curves and Drinfeld modules.
 She is the 2013 winner of the Krieger–Nelson Prize, given annually by the Canadian Mathematical Society to an outstanding female researcher in mathematics.

 Education and career

 David completed her doctorate in mathematics in 1993 at McGill University, under the supervision of Ram Murty.

 Her thesis was entitled Supersingular Drinfeld Modules.

 In the same year, she joined the faculty at Concordia University.

 She became the deputy director of the Centre de Recherches Mathématiques in 2004.

 In 2008, David was an invited professor at Université Henri Poincaré.

 She spent September 2009 through April 2010 at the Institute for Advanced Study.

 From January through May 2017, she co-organized a program on analytic number theory at the Mathematical Sciences Research Institute.